Corvina-R-D/create-corvina-app/src/templates/corvina-app-web/README.md

 [|- if .K8sEnabled |]

+## How to run migrations

+Every time the chart is installed (or the app is synced with ArgoCD), a job is started to run backend migrations.
+To rerun the migrations, simply upgrade the helm chart again, or sync again on ArgoCD.

+The backend deployment stalls the creation of upgraded pods until the job executes at least once succesfully, for the current backend image tag.
+After that, the migration can be rerun but the backend is not automatically restarted.

 ## How to release in production?

 Releases are identified to the semver version of the chart, like `chart-1.2.3`.
 We use tagged hotfix branches like `chart-1.2-hotfix`.
 For more information, the release workflow is documented in our [Confluence](https://exorint.atlassian.net/wiki/spaces/DEV/pages/731480068/Corvina+app+Development+and+release+workflows).